Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you very much.
 Good evening to all the participants on the call.
-Good morning.
-If you’re logging in from the western side.
-Before we proceed to the call, let me remind you that the discussion may contain forward looking statements that may involve known or unknown risks, uncertainties and other factors.
-Therefore, it must be viewed in conjunction with business risk that could cause further result, performance or achievements that differ from what is expressed or implied by such statements.
+Good morning if you’re logging in from the Western side.
+Before we proceed to the call, let me remind you that the discussion may contain forward-looking statements that may involve known or unknown risks, uncertainties and other factors.
+Therefore, it must be viewed in conjunction with business risk that could cause further results performance or achievements that differ from what is expressed or implied by such statements.

-I am pleased with our sustained and strong operational performance through segment leading offshore delivery, continued transition to fixed bid, project ownerships and the systematic and enterprise adoption enterprise wide adoption of AI enabled efficiencies.
-These levers strengthened execution discipline and productivity driving consistent margin improvements throughout the year.
-As we enter the next financial year, we remain focused on scaling our differentiated design, LED and AI enabled offerings, strengthening operational leverage and driving sustainable growth and healthy margins.
+I am pleased with our sustained and strong operational performance through segment-leading offshore delivery, a continued transition to fixed bid project ownerships and the systematic and enterprise adoption — enterprise-wide adoption of AI-enabled efficiencies these levers strengthened execution discipline and productivity driving consistent margin improvements throughout the year.
+As we enter the next financial year, we remain focused on scaling our differentiated design-led and AI-enabled offerings, strengthening operational leverage and driving sustainable growth and healthy margins.

-Thank you and over to Shashank for the Q and A session.
+Thank you, and over to Shashank for the Q&A session.

 Questions and Answers: